FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 ##### Level 1 : Authentication Access

--   Click on any store page - access is **denied** for anonymous access
+-   Click on any store page - access is **denied** for anonymous access.
--   Open the Device Monitor on `http://localhost:3000/device/monitor`
+-   Open the Device Monitor on `http://localhost:3000/device/monitor`:
-    -   Switch on the lamp - access is **denied** for anonymous access
+    -   Switch on the lamp - access is **denied** for anonymous access.

 ##### Level 2 : Authorization Access

--   Click on the restricted access links at `http://localhost:3000` - access is **denied**
+-   Click on the restricted access links at `http://localhost:3000` - access is **denied**.
--   Open the Device Monitor on `http://localhost:3000/device/monitor`
+-   Open the Device Monitor on `http://localhost:3000/device/monitor`:
-    -   Unlock a door - access is **denied**
+    -   Unlock a door - access is **denied**.
-    -   Ring a bell - access is **denied**
+    -   Ring a bell - access is **denied**.

 #### Eve the Eavesdropper